 Groundwork USA is thrilled to announce that five Groundwork Trusts have been awarded a total of $400,000 to engage community members in the transformation of brownfield sites into vibrant community assets through the Land Use Innovation Initiative.

 There are over 450,000 brownfield sites–land suspected of being contaminated by hazardous substances or industrial pollutants -dotted across the country.
-The majority of these sites are located in low-income, under-resourced urban neighborhoods with a legacy of high-polluting infrastructure such as incinerators, factories, railyards, and highways.
-For over two decades, the Groundwork Network has collaborated with the National Park Service and the Environmental Protection Agency to reclaim these neglected spaces and repurpose them as parks, trails, community gardens, and green spaces that provide multiple benefits to the community.
+The majority of these sites are located in low-income, under-resourced urban neighborhoods with a history of exposure to industrial infrastructure such as incinerators, factories, railyards, and highways.
+For over two decades, the Groundwork Network has collaborated with the National Park Service and the Environmental Protection Agency to reclaim these neglected spaces and repurpose them as parks, trails, community gardens, and recreational spaces that provide multiple benefits to the community.
 The Land Use Innovation Initiative (LUI) builds on this expertise by expanding opportunities for residents to participate in every stage of the process.

 “The West End Compost Hub project will transform two abandoned brownfields into a medium-scale composting facility that will divert food waste from the landfill and connect more people to community composting and urban agriculture.
 Thanks to the LUI Grant, Groundwork Rhode Island can transform a vacant brownfield in Providence’s West End into a space shaped by the community, for the community,” says Amelia Rose, Executive Director of Groundwork Rhode Island.
 “This funding enabled us to engage with residents, businesses, schools, and other community members to amplify their voices in the project planning for the Hub and ensure their priorities are embedded in the vision.
 Congratulations to all the other LUI grant recipients in the Groundwork network!”